We’ve given you 11 tips for the price of 10!

 Many people inherently know that sensitive financial data should never be shared without protecting it from the bad guys.
 This often means ensuring the data is encrypted any time it is moved.
 This is not just encrypting the data to and from your office, it includes ensuring it is encrypted throughout the journey the data travels.
 Many accountants have clients that use QuickBooks in the cloud where the client accesses the data from their office and the accountant accesses from their office.
 The data is often also transferred between the client and the accountant directly.
 Their also may be software integration with a third-party solution for payroll processing, etc. The data must be encrypted between all parties when it is transferred to and from each location – cloud, client, third-party, and accountant.
 Furthermore, if the accountant uses help from a temporary employee or contractor who works from home, there is now another path that must be encrypted.

 I am surprised I still have to say this in 2017 – email is not encrypted and many accountants still use email to send financial data, spreadsheets, PDF’s, etc. This is not safe or secure.
-Rather than sending the data in email, use other encrypted file sharing solutions such as Microsoft OneDrive, Box or Dropbox for Business.
+Rather than sending the data in email, use other encrypted file sharing solutions such as Microsoft OneDrive, Dropbox for Business, or Digital Pigeon (visit the website here).
 If you must email, ensure you encrypt the email, which is often as easy as putting “[encrypt]” in the subject line of the email.
 That is only if your email solution has encryption, which is often an add-on feature with a cost.
 If you don’t know, ask your email provider.

 Lastly, encrypting data when it is being transferred from one place to another is just covering it when it travels.
 What about when the data is sitting at rest on your systems.
 Accountants often used cloud based accounting systems and store financial data in the cloud and on the end users computer, even if just temporarily.
 Encrypting the data ‘at rest’ on any system holding the data adds an additional layer of protection and can be required, as is the case with HIPAA.